Last Updated on May 13, 2021 by Maggie Sutton

-Police officers, troopers, correctional officers, and other law enforcement professionals have an extremely difficult job serving their communities.
+Police officers have an extremely difficult job serving their communities.
 So, when it comes to buying a house, getting a home loan should be easy.
-Thankfully, there are a number of great home loan options available specifically for police officers and other law enforcement officials.
-Let’s take a look at some of the most common types of loan programs that help police officers buy a home and how Homes for Heroes can help.
+Thankfully, there are a number of great home loan options available specifically for police officers.
+Let’s take a look at some of the most common types of home loans for police officers to buy a home and how Homes for Heroes can help.

 Homes for Heroes Helps Police Officers with Home Loans

-Homes for Heroes affiliate estate specialists are experts at locating fantastic housing options that meet your needs.
+Homes for Heroes affiliate real estate specialists are experts at locating fantastic housing options that meet your needs.
 Whether your department requires you to live within the jurisdiction, you’re searching in a competitive market, or you just want to live close to your precinct, our specialists can find the right home for you.
 Each real estate agent lives and works in your area.
 This means they know the market you’re looking in and have good knowledge of the inventory and pricing.

 Along with sharing their expertise and gratitude, they’ll also save you substantial money.
-When you buy or sell a home with our real estate specialists, you will receive a check from Homes for Heroes after closing for 0.7% of the home sale price, or $700 for every $100,000 of the home sale price.
-Plus, if you work with our mortgage, title and inspection specialists, you can save an average $500 on lender fees.
+When you buy or sell a home with our real estate specialists, you will receive a check after closing for 0.7% of the home sale price, or $700 for every $100,000 of the home sale price.
+Plus, if you work with our mortgage, title and inspection specialists, you can save an average of $500 on lender fees.
 These Hero Rewards are just our way of saying thank you for your service and sacrifice.

 Our real estate agents and lenders can help navigate the different types of loans below.
 Our lenders can also work with you on getting the correct paper work or credit score help, if needed.
 You can also receive our Hero Rewards with any of the loan or housing options you decide to go with.
-Take a moment to sign up with no obligation to talk to a lending or real estate specialist and get more information.
+Take a moment to sign up with no obligation to get more information.

-Conventional loans are the most popular home loan for police officers and the general public, with more than 50% of mortgages being conventional.
+Conventional loans are the most popular home loan for police officers and the general public, with more than 60% of mortgages being conventional.
 There are numerous advantages to conventional loans.
 For one, there are no up front funding fees, which are fees on government loans as extra insurance that you’ll pay a loan back.
-There also is technically no limit to the amount of money borrowed, like with government-backed loans.
+There technically is no limit to the amount of money you can borrow, unlike with government-backed loans.
 However, you will still have a loan limit, determined by things like income and credit.

 Finally, police officers who use a conventional loan are rewarded for having good credit with lower interest rates.
 Those with lower credit scores can still qualify for a conventional home loan, but their interest rates are usually higher.

 Also, conventional home loans for police officers typically come with 30-year or 15-year duration term.
-This means by making the required payments each month, you will finish paying off your loan in that amount of years.
+This means by making the required payments each month, you will finish paying off your loan in the amount of years in your term.

 FHA Home Loans for Police Officers

-FHA loans are a great option for police officers and first-time homebuyers because you don’t need a stellar credit rating and they only require the buyer to put 3.5 percent into a down payment.
+FHA loans are a great option for police officers and first-time homebuyers because you don’t need a stellar credit rating.
+These loans also only require the buyer to put 3.5% into a down payment.
 Typically, police officers with credit scores as low as 580 can qualify for FHA loans.
-Closing costs can often be rolled into the loan itself, meaning you need less money at closing than with a conventional loan.
+Closing costs can often be rolled into the loan itself too, meaning you need less money at closing than with a conventional loan.
 These government-backed loans come with very competitive interest rates, although you will need to pay for Mortgage Insurance Premiums, similar to PMI, throughout the life of the loan.

 VA Home Loans

-Of all the types of home loans, VA loans are the only loans designed exclusively for military members and their families.
-Backed by the U.S. Department of Veterans Affairs, these loans offer great advantages to those who have served in the U.S. Armed Forces.
-Several service members go on to have civilian careers in law enforcement and are eligible for these home loans.
+Of all the home loan types, VA loans are the only loans designed exclusively for military members.
+Backed by the U.S. Department of Veterans Affairs, these loans offer great advantages to those who have served in the United States military.
+Several service members go on to have careers in law enforcement and are eligible for these home loans.

 The benefits of a VA loan are numerous.
-Arguably the biggest benefit is that there is no required down payment, and there is no Private Mortgage Insurance if you do not pay a down payment at all.
-There are also extremely low interest rates, and you can pay your loan off early without penalty.
-There is also a limit on closing cost charges, and closing costs are allowed to be covered by the seller.
+Arguably the biggest benefit is that there is no required down payment.
+Also, there is no Private Mortgage Insurance if you do not pay a down payment at all.
+VA loans also offer extremely low interest rates, and you can pay your loan off early without penalty.
+There is also a limit on closing costs, and closing costs are allowed to be covered by the seller.
 You do not need to be a first-time home buyer to secure a VA loan.

 USDA Home Loans for Police Officers

 For police officers looking to buy a home in a more rural area, consider a USDA home loan.
 These loans do not actually have anything to do with agriculture, but rather with development of rural areas.
 The USDA designates a rural area as somewhere with 35,000 residents or less.
 Because of the generous population stipulation, much of the United States actually falls into this category, including metropolitan suburbs.
-USDA loans are available for households located in areas designated by the USDA as rural.
-They also have to meet all of the eligibility requirements, including household limits on income.
-The home must also be your primary residence, it can not be used on a second home or cabin.
+USDA loans have strict eligibility requirements, including household limits on income.
+You must meet all the requirements of USDA loans in order to secure one.

 Like with several other government-backed loans, there are tons of advantages to USDA loans.
 You might be able to have a zero-money down payment with USDA loans.
 But, depending on your credit score, you may need to pay up to 10% for a down payment.
 This is still considerably less than a 20% down payment on a conventional loan.
 There technically is not a minimal credit score requirement, but police officers who have a score of 640 or higher have a better chance of obtaining one of these loans.
 USDA loans have competitive interest rates and are usually fixed-rate in 15 or 30 year terms.